fitzgeraldkd/flight-statistics/README.md

 ## To-Do

 - Finish the `FilterForm` component.
 Currently all of the requested options are displayed in the drop down menus.
 The airports dropdown does not yet display which options have been selected.
-- Render a table with the results.
-The data is structured in a way that should make this
+- Render a table with the results based on the applied filters.
+The data stored in state has already been stored with this task in mind.
-  - Consider adding a separate component for a table row if the `Results` component becomes too complex.
 - Refactor the helper function in `databaseHelper.js`.
 It works fine as is but has nested `for` loops that could be cleaned up to be more readable.
-- Write tests
+- Write tests, especially for the helper functions parsing the data and calculating averages.